 Your role in one sentence: To influence California policy makers and college leaders so that more students can go to college and graduate and to be a voice and advocate for students as I champion efforts to eliminate racial inequities in higher education so that we can keep California’s economy strong.

 When I am not at work helping students get to and succeed in college I am…I am cheering for my son at a soccer game and in awe by the passion and smarts of my daughter.

 If not higher education then what cause?
 I would support undocumented students so more of them could realize their college dreams and I would fight for women’s equality.
 Can I also serve as company for Anthony Bourdain’s tapings of Parts Unknown?

-Michele Siqueiros grew up in Los Angeles and was the first in her family to graduate from college thanks to federal, state and college financial aid.
-As the daughter of a hard-working immigrant mother from Mexico with only a sixth-grade education, she is passionate about the power of college to change lives, and the ability of policy-making to expand or constrain college opportunity for others.
+Michele Siqueiros was the first in her family to graduate from college thanks to many mentors, caring faculty, and critical federal, state and college financial aid.
+She is passionate about the power of college to change lives, and the ability of policy making to expand college opportunity for others.